International definition of Plain Language

 A communication is in plain language if its wording, structure, and design are so clear that the intended readers can easily find what they need, understand what they find, and use that information.

-The Federation is busy developing an ISO Standard for Plain Language (PL).
-You can read more about this exciting development here: https://www.iplfederation.org/our-work/
+The Federation has developed an ISO Standard for Plain Language (ISO 24495-1:2023).
+You can read more about this exciting milestone here: https://www.iplfederation.org/iso-standard/

 The South African legal definition